whereq/whereq-playground/JavaScript/next.js/nextjs-keycloak/docs/next-auth-keycloak.md

 Next.js provides middleware, which will run a snippet of code before processing any request.
 We can define routes that are protected and should be redirected to the sign-in page.
 Next-auth provides a middleware snippet that can be applied to selected private routes by setting up the path matcher of the route.
 More details on path matchers can be found [here](https://nextjs.org/docs/app/building-your-application/routing/middleware#matching-paths).

+**NOTE**: Starting from Next.js version "13.0.7", the `middleware.ts` file needs to be placed at the same level as the `pages` folder.
+If the `pages` folder is located in the root directory, add the `middleware.ts` file at the root level.
+If the `pages` folder is inside the `src` directory, then `middleware.ts` should be added inside the `src` folder.

 ### Implementation